xr-dim/ooSimple_Compiler/README.md

-# ooSimpleToCMapper
+# ooSimple_Compiler

-The **ooSimpleToCMapper** is a powerful compiler designed for a custom object-oriented programming language (`ooSimple`) and built using the ANTLR4 framework.
+The **ooSimple_Compiler** is a powerful compiler designed for a custom object-oriented programming language (`ooSimple`) and built using the ANTLR4 framework.
 This project provides a comprehensive implementation of compiler functionalities, including grammar parsing, semantic validation through symbol tables, and efficient code generation targeting the C programming language.